niklasforstberg/MyntWeb/Docs/technical_info.md

 ## 8. Typography

-Mynt uses Eczar and Roboto Condensed.
+Mynt uses Lato and Eczar.
-Most copy is set in Roboto Condensed, though Eczar is used for headlines and lists that only use numbers.
+All text content is set in Lato, while Eczar is used specifically for displaying numbers and numerical data.

 ## 6. 🔐 Authentication